apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policy-InlineGroovy.md

 Inline scripts always begin with the syntax `groovy {...}` and are passed the current collection of resolved attributes as an `attributes` binding variable.
 The result of the script can be a single/collection of value(s).

+<div class="alert alert-info"><strong>Usage Warning</strong><p>Activating this policy is not without cost,
+as CAS needs to evaluate the inline script, compile and run it for subsequent executions.
+While the compiled script is cached and should help with execution performance, as a general rule, you should avoid opting for and designing complicated scripts.</p></div>

 The above configuration will produce a `uid` attribute for the application whose value is a concatenation of the original value of `uid` plus the words " is great", so the final result would be "piper is great".